EmileTrotignon/blog/subtyping.md

 }
 ```

-Here, `?` is whats called a wildcard.
+Here, `?` is what's called a wildcard.
 It is a kind of unnamed type variable that
 is declared to be a supertype of `T`.

 Adding an illegal read does get you a type error: